Flake (chocolate bar)

-Flake is a British brand of chocolate bar currently manufactured by British chocolate company Cadbury, owned by Mondelez International, consisting of thinly folded milk chocolate.
-The bar has a unique crumbly texture, and softens but does not melt when heated.
+Flake is a British brand of chocolate bar currently manufactured by chocolate company Cadbury.
+Consisting of thinly folded milk chocolate, the bar has a unique crumbly texture, and softens but does not melt when heated (unless put in a velvetiser).

 History

 The original Flake product was first developed in 1920 and was discovered by chance by Ralph Thompson, an employee of Cadbury's at the Bournville factory who noticed thin streams of excess chocolate falling from moulds cooled into flaky ripples.

-By 1930, Cadbury's was selling half-length Flake specifically for prodding into vanilla soft serve ice cream in a cone ("99 Flakes") which was served by ice cream vendors.
-First sold in the UK, they would later be sold in Ireland, Australia, South Africa and other nations.
+By 1930, Cadbury's was selling half-length Flake specifically for garnishing vanilla soft serve ice cream in a cone ("99 Flakes") which was served by ice cream vendors.
+First sold in the United Kingdom, they would later be sold in Ireland, Australia, South Africa and other nations.
 The later product, Cadbury Twirl, has two Flake-style bars covered in milk chocolate.

-Flakes are no longer manufactured at Bournville and are now made in Dublin, Ireland, and 10th of Ramadan, Egypt.

 In 2021 and again in 2022, Mondelez announced that there were shortages of Flakes in the UK and Ireland.
-In 2021 this was attibuted to high levels of demand due to good weather.
+In 2021 this was attributed to high levels of demand due to good weather.
 In 2022, Mondelez attributed the shortages to "some global supply chain disruptions" alongside demand pressures.

 Manufacturing process

-Cadbury refers to the exact process of making Flakes as a closely guarded secret; however, experimental evidence by food scientist Ann Reardon shows that the result can be recreated by seizing chocolate (see external link: Chocolate seizing).
+Cadbury refers to the exact process of making Flakes as a closely guarded secret; however, experimental evidence by Australian food scientist Ann Reardon shows that the result can be recreated by seizing chocolate.

+Flakes were originally manufactured in Bournville but are now made in Dublin, Ireland, and 10th of Ramadan, Egypt.